Easiest Business Credit Cards to Get in Canada 2026

 Annual and Monthly Fees

-By contrast, corporate cards like Venn charge no annual or monthly fees, no matter how many cards you issue to your team.
+By contrast, corporate cards like Venn charge no annual or monthly fees, no matter how many cards you issue to your team — and new cards can be issued quickly through a digital dashboard.

 Foreign Transaction (FX) Fees